nigelrogasch/TMS-EEG-cleaning-pipelines/README.md

 ## Data

-TMS-EEG data used in the paper are available from this figshare repository.
+TMS-EEG data used in the paper are available from this [data repository](https://doi.org/10.26180/18805994.v4).

 The data provided are the output from `pipeline_step1.m` and are epoched around the TMS pulse (-1000 to 1000 ms) and baseline corrected (-500 to -10 ms).
 Unused channels have been removed.